 In Kindergarten, Nicole and Anna were such good friends that they pretended to be sisters.
 But since Nicole donated a kidney to Anna in 2007, they "share" a kidney and the gift of life - a bond they feel is closer than sisters.

 Justice's transplant was a gift of hope.
 We are lucky that Justice is able to play, grow, learn, and love.
 Everyone should have that chance.

-Baby Justice and his parents faced a fight for life.
-The little boy was small and weak with yellow-green jaundiced skin.
-And he was only four months old when doctors added him to the transplant waiting list for a liver.
+Baby Justice and her parents faced a fight for life.
+She was small and weak with yellow-green jaundiced skin, and only four months old when doctors added her to the transplant waiting list for a liver.

-Today, Justice is a healthy, active teenager who can often be found assisting with Donate Life Northwest events – always with a smile on his face.
-Justice is grateful for the gift of life he received, and never hesitates to share his story and encourage others to give the gift of life.
+Today, Justice is a healthy, active teen who can often be found assisting with Donate Life Northwest events – always with a smile on her face.
+Justice is grateful for the gift of life she received, and never hesitates to share her story and encourage others to give the gift of life.